jhurl3y/personal-blog/pages/posts/pages.md

 Hello and welcome to my personal blog!

 I'm thrilled to start this journey of sharing my thoughts, experiences, and insights with you.
-This space is dedicated to exploring a variety of topics that I'm passionate about, including tech, programming, travel, and many other things that pique my interest.
+This space is dedicated to exploring different topics that I'm passionate about, including tech, programming, travel, and many other things that pique my interest.

 ## A Bit About Me

-For those of you who don't know me, I'm James Hurley.
-You can find more about my professional background on my [LinkedIn profile](https://www.linkedin.com/in/jhurley1/).
-I've been fortunate enough to build a career in tech, which has allowed me to work on some incredible projects and constantly learn new things.
+For those of you who don't know me, you can find more about my professional background on my [LinkedIn profile](https://www.linkedin.com/in/jhurley1/).
+I've been fortunate enough to build a career in tech, which has allowed me to work on some cool projects and constantly learn new things.

 ## What to Expect